typedpath/terraform2kotlin/readme.md

 # Terraform2Kotlin
 This project offers a Kotlin DSL for Terraform.
 Kotlin brings the advantages of type safety, IDE autocomplete and the ability to embed code within templates + many other possibilities.
-This is a an experiment in its early stages  - only a small subset of AWS resources coverered - please provide feedback!
+This is a an experiment in its early stages - there is a mapping of AWS resources only (in com.typedpath.terraform2kotlin.aws)   - please provide feedback!

 ## Building
 <pre>